 She has performed and given clinics at Musicians Institute, NAMM, Gerald Veasley’s Bass BootCamp, BassBreak Live, Adam Nitti’s Music Dojo, The Bass Coalition’s Summer Workshop, LoHio, the Washington Music Bass Day Summit, DeepGroove Bass Day, The Virginia Bass Forum, and numerous private events.
 She has been featured as a clinician at bass community events alongside artists like Bryan Beller, Adam Nitti, David Dyson, Steve Jenkins, Anthony Wellington, Norm Stockton, Donovan Stokes, and Rufus Reid.
 Her clinics inspire professional and novice musicians alike.

 Ms. Frompovich is an exceptional and gifted private teacher; her students wholeheartedly recommending her to potential students without reservation.
 As a multi-instrumentalist, she teaches lessons on cello, double bass, electric bass, and guitar.
 In 2019, she joined the staff at the University of Mary Washington as the Music Department’s Adjunct Contrabass Instructor.
 In 2020, she served as an editor/consultant for the book “Thrive And Survive in The Music Business” by Liza Carbe and Jean-Pierre Durand, co-founders of the world guitar music group Incendio.
+In 2021, she was nominated for a Music Educator Wammie and a Wammie as part of the Ashleigh Chevalier Band.
+(The Wammies are the Washington area’s version of the Grammie awards.)

 She successfully teaches both recreational music makers and serious students who have started their own careers in music: